mesosphere/dcos-docs-site/pages/1.11/security/ent/users-groups/config-linux-user/index.md

 - The Linux user account already exists on the agent.
 - You have installed and are logged into the [DC/OS CLI](/1.11/cli/).
 - If your [security mode](/1.11/security/ent/#security-modes) is `permissive` or `strict`, you must follow the steps in [Downloading the Root Cert](/1.11/security/ent/tls-ssl/get-cert/) before issuing the curl commands in this section.
 If your [security mode](/1.11/security/ent/#security-modes) is `disabled`, you must delete `--cacert dcos-ca.crt` from the commands before issuing them.
+- You have granted permission to perform the `create` action on the `dcos:mesos:master:task:user:<linux-user-name>` resource to the `dcos_marathon` DC/OS service account user.

 Once you have met these prerequisites, complete the following steps to override the default Linux user.

 1. Create a Marathon app definition and save it with an informative name such as `myservice.json`.
 The following service will write the name of the user it's running under to the logs, create a new file, and fetch the Mesosphere logo from dcos.io.